 On Jan.
 12, 1992, some 3,100 years after the sacking of ancient Troy, a new odyssey was taking place somewhere along U.S. Interstate 85.
-After a basketball game that literally broke the scoreboard, the Hoyas were on a bus home from Troy (Alabama), where the Troy State Trojans had defeated them by an unbelievable 258 points.
+After a basketball game that literally broke the scoreboard, the Hoyas were on a bus home from Troy (Alabama), where the Troy State Trojans scored an unbelievable 258 points on them.
 You read that right.
 Two hundred and fifty eight.
 But Georgetown didn’t play that storied day.
 DeVry Institute of Technology’s Decatur campus did.
 The DeVry Hoyas.

 The DeVry … Hoyas.